JasonGrace2282/director5/docs/source/contributing/architecture/prereqs.md

 It's also important to note that Manager nodes can perform tasks as well (this is how our development setup works), but worker nodes are the main ones designated for running services.

+The point of a Docker Swarm is to run *services*.
+A service is something that has a docker image (such as `nginx:latest`) and an entrypoint.
+These services are then (semi-)evenly distributed by the manager amongst the manager/worker nodes.
+This means that if one worker node goes down, the manager can just redistribute the services on that worker node.

 ```{admonition} Preview
 Director runs each site as a service on a swarm node!
 We'll talk
 more about this when we talk about Traefik and the Orchestrator.
 ```

+When debugging swarm related stuff, the following commands are useful to know:

+- `docker swarm init` - starts a swarm as the manager.
+- `docker service ls` - lists all services on the docker swarm.
+- `docker service inspect <service> --pretty` - see details about a specific service.
+- `docker service update <service> <flags to update>` - update attributes about a service.
+- `docker service logs <service>` - see the logs for a service.
+- `docker service ps <service> --no-trunc` - see the process status on a specific service.
+- `docker node ls` - see all of the manager/worker nodes on a swarm.
+- `docker container ls` - see all running containers.